15 Best Abs and Oblique Cable Exercises (With Workout Plans)

 Cable Russian Twist

-1. Attach a single-grip handle to the cable pulley high enough to where you can fully extend your arms and the pulley is in line with your fists or higher.
+1. Attach a single-grip handle to the cable pulley high enough to fully extend your arms, and the pulley should be in line with your fists or higher.

 2. Place the ball next to the pulley and lie on it to where your chest is in line with the pulley.